Preface#

 - For the convenience of unit testing, but not neat enough.

-handling is not done well, using special handling for dangling else.- It can actually be resolved using grammar definitions, see page 134 of the Dragon Book.
+if-elsehandling is not done well, using special handling for dangling else.- It can actually be resolved using grammar definitions, see page 134 of the Dragon Book.

 - No true panic mode is implemented; it simply discards tokens until the required token appears.